Kryptos K4: Recovered, Reconstructed, and Bounded

 Start with what Kryptos is, walk the physical clues on-site, then see the K4 plaintext in context.

-"Show me the solution"
+"Show me the reconstruction"

 Go straight to the K4 plaintext with plain-English explanation, then verify the math position by position.